ietf-wg-rpp/rpp-requirements/src/draft-wullink-rpp-requirements.md

 # Discoverability

-RPP MUST include a bootstrap mechanism te help clients locate RPP available services, possible solution include:
+RPP MAY include a bootstrap mechanism te help clients locate RPP available services, possible solution include:

 - IANA bootstrap Service Registry
 - DNS TXT record

+A discovery document MUST be made available in the well-known directory.

+Server provided fucntionality, such as the set of supported extensions, MUST discoverable using the discovery document.

-The API version MUST be discoverable and SHOULD be added to the discovery document in the well-known directory.
+The API version MUST be discoverable and SHOULD be added to the discovery document.

 Notices related to scheduled server maintenance timeslots MAY be included in the discovery document